foohooboo/Team-1/README.md

 Project board: https://trello.com/b/TfkcX7QO/design-tasks

-**NOTE: This repo uses a git submodule.** After updating to the latest version, you may need to enter the following... git submodule update --init --recursive
+**IMPORTANT!!** This repo uses a git submodule.
+After updating to the latest version, you may need to enter the following git command...

+git submodule update --init --recursive

 System consists of 3 processes: